SKULSHADY/material-rounded-theme/README.md

 ### Base Color

 Material color themes are built around a base color, from which all other theme colors are derived depending on the scheme rules.
-This color defaults to `#4C5C92`, but can be set to any other color using the color picker.
+This color defaults to `#4C5C92` (a shade of blue), but can be set to any other color using the color picker.

 <img src="https://raw.githubusercontent.com/Nerwyn/material-rounded-theme/dev/assets/base-color-picker.png" width="750"/>